The videos below were created by USU Extension specialists to highlight identification

 Spotted wing drosophila is a new pest to Utah; larvae (maggots) feed on the flesh of a wide variety of fruits.
 Entomologist Cory Stanley discusses how to make your own trap and how to identify adults.

-Forage and Field Pests
+Pests of Forage and Field Crops

 Scouting for alfalfa weevil and aphids is important to know when to treat.
 Entomologist Ricardo Ramirez demonstrates sweep sampling and the use of thresholds for key insects in alfalfa.